In Search of Emptiness & Wabi Sabi

 - For Graphic Design Advanced Studio Elective credit: Graphic Design 3 (GRAPH-3000) and Typography 3 (GRAPH-3040)

 - For Upper-Division Interdisciplinary Studio credit: Drawing 1, 2D, 3D, 4D, Writing 1, Foundations in Critical Studies, Intro to the Arts and Intro to the Modern Arts.
 Junior Standing

 - Graduate students: Instructor approval

-- For undergraduate students, this course satisfies a Graphic Design Advanced Studio Elective (GRAPH-3680), an Upper-Division Interdisciplinary Studio credit (UDIST-3000), a Critical Ethnic Studies Studio credit (ETHST-3000), or a Studio Elective.
+- For undergraduate students, this course satisfies a Graphic Design Advanced Studio Elective (GRAPH-3680).
+Pending approval- Upper-Division Interdisciplinary Studio credit (UDIST-3000) and a Critical Ethnic Studies Studio credit (ETHST-3000), or a Studio Elective.

 - For graduate students, this course satisfies a Grad-wide Elective (GELCT-6200).

 - 3 credits, housing, breakfast, final dinner, tea ceremony, garden and museum entrance fees, ground transportation in Japan, and travel/health insurance